$\mathcal{N}=1$ Super Topological Recursion: Examples

-Then, for $2g+n+2m>2$, $\omega_{g,n|2m}$ constructed from super topological recursion on $\mathcal{S_C}^{R}$ correspond to (fermionic-coupling independent) correlation functions of supereigenvalue models in the Ramond sector. \end{proposition} The proof is given in Appendix~\ref{sec:R}.
-Note that the square roots in \eqref{Rw002} make sense because they appear as a product, and also because the leading order in $z$ is 1.
+where the equality for $u(z)$ should be undertstood as a Taylor expansion at $z = 0$.
+Then, similar to the Neveu-Schwarz sector, the dilaton shift and bosonic polarization parameters are determined by the following term-by-term equations:

+where the right hand sides should be expanded at $z,z_1, z_2=0$.
+On the other hand, the fermionic polarization parameters are determined by the following term-by-term equation in $z_1,z_2$:

+Note that $\sqrt{x(z)}$ does not create any issue regarding branch cuts because \eqref{psiR} is a valid equation only in the neighourbood of $z=0$ $(x=1)$.
 This is another advantage of considering a local super spectral curve -- one of difficulties in the Ramond sector is the appearance of square roots, and \cite{O} had to consider a variant of correlation functions in order to evaluate them as single-valued differentials on a Riemann surface.

+\begin{proposition}[Ramond sector] Let us consider a local super spectral curve $\mathcal{S_C}^{R}$ with one components whose dilaton shift and polarization parameters are given by \eqref{tauR}, \eqref{phiR}, and \eqref{psiR}.
+Then, for $2g+n+2m>2$, $\omega_{g,n|2m}$ constructed from the $\mathcal{N}=1$ super topological recursion on $\mathcal{S_C}^{R}$ correspond to (fermionic-coupling independent) correlation functions of supereigenvalue models in the Ramond sector. \end{proposition} The proof is given in Appendix~\ref{sec:R}.

 \begin{remark} The current formalism is not sufficient to incorporate fermionic couplings in supereigevalue models.
-We suspect that investigating fermionic couplings helps with developing the notion of ``global super spectral curve''.
+We suspect that investigating fermionic couplings helps with developing the notion of ``global super spectral curves''.
 We are hoping to return to it in the near future. \end{remark}